-The Hendry Solution is a new open market technique, for equalising buy and sell prices within all markets.
+The House Price Virtuoso (previously called The Hendry Solution), is a new open market technique, for equalising buy and sell prices within all markets.

 It was originally conceived to correct the unaffordable anomalies plaguing the UK housing marketplace.
 This method of resolving the housing crisis does still remain to be put to the test but the author recommends that it should now be thoroughly tested and evaluated.
 Having retired I now wish to give something of significant value back to the property industry and to the service in which I have spent my whole career.